Normally, you would think that an investment portfolio would be designed to be able to bring you the most profit from your investments.

 While many things are taken into consideration to compensate for potential problems, there is one very important factor that is often neglected completely by investment companies.

-Cash drag may be severely affecting your portfolio and reducing your profit and your financial advisor may not be doing anything about it.
+Cash drag (or performance drag) may be severely affecting your portfolio and reducing your profit and your financial advisor may not be doing anything about it.

 About Cash Drag